Central Time CT

-A successful data strategy isn’t just about data management or governance methods.
-A successful data strategy aligns with the company’s business goals, supports business execution details, and aligns with the analytics and data sharing needs of the company’s data assets.
+A successful data strategy isn’t just about data management, naming standards, or governance methods.
+A successful data strategy aligns with the company’s goals and supports business execution details while simplifying (and improving) the use of the company’s data assets.
 In this class, Evan Levy will discuss the details and review the activities that go into building a comprehensive data strategy.